Autism is a lifelong condition that affects how a person makes sense of the world, processes information and relates to

 It is a neurodevelopmental condition, meaning that the brains of those on the autism spectrum have developed and are ‘wired up’ differently from those of the non-autistic population.

-AS and HFA are hidden conditions which means that you can’t tell that someone has them from their outward appearance.
+Autism is a hidden condition which means that you can’t tell if someone is autistic from their outward appearance.
 The condition is known as a ‘spectrum condition’ as it affects people in different ways and to varying degrees.
-People with AS and HFA can often have above average intelligence.
+Autistic people can often have above average intelligence.

-Many individuals with the condition reach adulthood without a diagnosis or their needs being met, since AS and HFA do not fit neatly into any category of Statutory Service Provision.
+Many individuals with the condition reach adulthood without a diagnosis or their needs being met, since autism does not fit neatly into any category of Statutory Service Provision.

 - Social communication difficulties